 Shared Responsibilities & Child Care

 Additionally, without grandparents living under the same roof as their children and grandchildren, some millennials find it difficult to work because of the lack of access to affordable or available childcare.
 This is especially true for those living in larger cities where costs are rising.
 On average, the typical family spends about $1000 a month on childcare.
-For these buyers, that money is best used as a mortgage payment or in an investment account.
+These buyers can put that that money toward their mortgage payment or in an investment account.

 Furthermore, boomerang children, are another driving force in this multigenerational living trend.
 Even though these children left the nest and went out to establish a career, and possibly a family of their own, mounting student loan debt and lack of savings have forced them out of the home-buying market.
 The parents of these children, are now in search of options that provide enough space for children, grandchildren, as well as themselves.
-Expenses can then be shared by all family members, allowing for more disposable income or savings for the future.
+Each family member can contribute to expenses, which allows for more disposable income in the household or savings for the future.

 Strengthened Family Bonds

 Beyond the financial benefits, there are many other reasons that families choose to live under the same roof.
 Culture plays a factor in multigenerational home buying.
 As our country grows, more people are bringing their values and customs along.
 In other areas around the world, it is a sign of respect to provide for aging parents.
-They are viewed as an asset to younger generations and serve as a means of continuing traditions.
+The younger generations view their grandparents as assets and will continue traditions.
 Similarly, many seniors desire closeness and time with their kids and grandkids that living together can provide.
 Many adult children also value the positive health outcomes that can accompany living with their elderly parents.